 We require significant additional capital to continue to execute our business plan and advance our research and development efforts.
 To the extent that we raise additional capital through the issuance of additional equity securities (either pursuant to this registration statement or otherwise) and through the exercise of outstanding warrants, our stockholders may experience substantial dilution.
 We may sell shares of our common stock in one or more transactions at prices that may be at a discount to the then-current market value of our common stock and on such other terms and conditions as we may determine from time to time.
 Any such transaction could result in substantial dilution of our existing stockholders.
 If we sell shares of our common stock in more than one transaction, stockholders who purchase our common stock may be materially diluted by subsequent sales.
 Such sales could also cause a drop in the market price of our common stock.
 The issuance of shares of our common stock under the CEFFs has, and the issuance of shares upon exercise of the related warrants we issued to Kingsbridge will have, a dilutive impact on our other stockholders and the issuance, or even potential issuance, of such shares could have a negative effect on the market price of our common stock.
 In addition, if we access the CEFFs, we will issue shares of our common stock to Kingsbridge at a discount (from 4.38% to 17.5%, depending upon the market price) to the daily volume-weighted average price of our common stock on each trading day, which will further dilute the interests of other stockholders.
-Furthermore, to the extent that Kingsbridge sells to third parties the shares of our common stock to sell their shares, or it may encourage short sales of our common stock to sell their shares, or it may encourage short sales of our common stock to sell their shares, or it may encourage short sales of our common stock to a decline in the stock price of our common stock.
+Furthermore, to the extent that Kingsbridge sells to third parties the shares of our common stock that we sell to Kingsbridge under the CEFFs, our stock price may decrease due to the additional selling pressure in the market.
+The perceived risk of dilution from sales of stock to or by Kingsbridge may cause holders of our common stock to sell their shares, or it may encourage short sales of our common stock or other similar transactions.
+T

 As of May 31, 2011, we had 24,178,502 shares of common stock issued and outstanding.
-In addition, as of May 31, 2011, approximately (i) 13,188,573 million shares of our common stock were reserved for potential issuance upon the exercise of outstanding warrants, (ii) 941,126 million shares of our common stock were reserved for issuance pursuant to our equity incentive plans, and (iii) 244,667 million shares of our common stock were reserved for issuance pursuant to our equity incentive plans, and (iii) 244,667 million shares of our common stock were reserved for issuance pursuant to our 401(k) Plan.
+In addition, as of May 31, 2011, approximately (i) 13,188,573 million shares of our common stock were reserved for potential issuance upon the exercise of outstanding warrants, (ii) 941,126 million shares of our common stock were reserved for issuance pursuant to our equity incentive plans, and (iii) 244,667 million shares of our common stock were reserved for issuance pursuant to our 401(k) Plan.
 The exercise of stock options and other securities could cause our stockholders to experience substantial dilution.
 Moreover, holders of our stock options and warrants are likely to exercise them, if ever, at a time when we otherwise could obtain a price for the sale of our securities that is higher than the exercise price per security of the options or warrants.
 Such exercises, or the possibility of such exercises, may impede our efforts to obtain additional financing through the sale of additional securities or make such financing more costly.
 It may also reduce the price of our common stock.